X

 Contrary to how it may sound to a layman, an exit strategy is not a way to get rid of or “exit” your business.
 Instead, exit strategies are ways investors make returns on investments in businesses.
 Many startup business owners tend to forget the importance of planning an exit for their businesses.
 Planning an exit strategy for your startup doesn’t necessarily mean the end of the startup; instead, it is a form of insurance for your investor.
 Your planned exit strategy can even help you decide on how to structure your business and make it attractive to potential investors.
 A lot of investors request to know the exit strategy before investing in any startup business.
 So startups need to know the several exit strategies out there, how to plan on using any one of the strategies, and when to exit at the right time.

-However, in this article, we would be focusing on the best exit strategies for startups and their investors.
+However, in this article, we will be focusing on the best exit strategies for startups and their investors.
 We have done some extensive research and put together a list of the best exit strategies.
 Take a look:

 Mergers and Acquisitions